 Different leadership styles come with an innovation level that has to be built into the best practices.

 With these, the outcomes might be consistent enough so they can use the budget and create the expectations that it will take in the future as well.

 The chain of command that the bureaucratic leadership follows is followed by the different companies, public services, and household structures in their own way.

 It makes it easier for the leaders who are new to the company and fit right into the company structure.

-It creates a sense of familiarity which brings more confidence and leadership towards better levels of productivity.
+It creates a sense of familiarity, which brings more confidence and leadership toward better levels of productivity.

 7. Improves The Scalability